Tom Lund, Principal

 Ann Tomlinson, Controller

-Prior to joining CPC in 2015, Ms. Tomlinson spent the first 15 years of her career in the real estate industry working as an accountant at Indianapolis-based Simon Property Group, where she prepared budgets for and financial reports on the Simon family’s personal assets, including the Indiana Pacers basketball team and The Ritz-Carlton, Palm Beach; as a controller at San Francisco-based Pacific Union Development Com-pany, where she oversaw the property management and administrative staff of hotels, assisted living developments and mixed-use commercial buildings; and as a financial analyst at Tampa-based Westfield Corp., where she was responsible for four shopping centers with gross leasable area of 3.5 million square feet.
+Prior to joining CPC in 2015, Ms. Tomlinson spent the first 15 years of her career in the real estate industry working as an accountant at Indianapolis-based Simon Property Group, where she prepared budgets for and financial reports on the Simon family’s personal assets, including the Indiana Pacers basketball team and The Ritz-Carlton, Palm Beach.
+As a controller at San Francisco-based Pacific Union Development Company, Ms. Tomlinson oversaw the property management and administrative staff of hotels, assisted living developments and mixed-use commercial buildings; and as a financial analyst at Tampa-based Westfield Corp., she was responsible for four shopping centers with gross leasable area of 3.5 million square feet.

 Ms. Tomlinson has a Bachelor of Science in Management from Ball State University, a Florida Real Estate License and a Florida Community Association Manager License.